balthazar/ripe/README.md

       // ready!
     });

-The `wait` method takes an optional object where you can configure the port used by the websocket server.
+You can configure the the port used by the websocket server with an optional object.

     waitFor.wait({ port: 420 }, function () {});